Adversarially robust clustering with optimality guarantees: Introduction

 \subsection{Related works}

 A well-known topic close to the clustering problem we analyze is the Gaussian mixture estimation problem.
 The Gaussian mixture model is a well-studied problem in the literature \cite{pearson1894contributions}.
-A popular classical technique of estimating the Gaussian mixtures is the method of moments \cite{day1969estimating,lindsay1993multivariate,anandkumar2012method,doss2020optimal}.
+A classical technique for estimating the Gaussian mixtures is the method of moments \cite{day1969estimating,anandkumar2012method,doss2020optimal}.
 Notably, approximating the Gaussian or sub-Gaussian mixtures does not require any separation condition, as the very close mixture components can be approximated using a single sub-Gaussian component.
-However, to approximate individual parameters or the cluster memberships, some separation conditions on the clusters are necessary \cite{moitra2010settling,vempala2004spectral,arora2005learning,belkin2009learning,hopkins2018mixture}.
-For estimating parameters of individual clusters, when the mixture components are known to be Gaussian, another important technique is the Expectation-minimization (EM) algorithm \cite{dempster1977maximum}.
-EM algorithm is also often the go to choice when the number of mixture components $k$ is unknown and needs to be estimated for a Gaussian mixture model \cite{lo2001testing,huang2017model}.
-Under proper separation conditions of the mixture components and good initialization, EM estimates for the parameter have been consistent \cite{balakrishnan2017statistical}.
-However, little is known about the extensions of the above methods for parameter estimation when the exact Gaussian structure is not provided.
+However, to approximate individual parameters or the cluster memberships, some separation conditions on the clusters are necessary \cite{moitra2010settling,vempala2004spectral,belkin2009learning}.